Skinny Honey Walnut Shrimp – ditch the take-out!

 Hey hey!
 It’s Megan from The Housewife in Training Files back again!
 If you couldn’t tell by now, I really have a craving for Chinese food!
 Last time we decided Sweet and Sour Shrimp Lettuce Wraps were a great idea and today, I have yet another healthier takeout recipe that rivals my love of lettuce wraps, Skinny Honey Walnut Shrimp!

-One thing that I did not makeover is the how quick this dish comes together!
-With a sauce that is whipped up in minutes while the shrimp cooks, you will throwing away that chinese takeout menu in no time!
+You won’t believe how quick this dish comes together!
+With a sauce that is whipped up in minutes and quick cooking shrimp, you will be throwing away that Chinese takeout menu in no time!

 - 1/2 cup water